How CIPP Meets the Need for Environmentally Sustainable Pipe Repairs

 How CIPP Repair Provides Environmental Sustainability

-In response to these environmental sustainability needs, the pipe repair industry has turned to trenchless repair options, including pipe bursting, pull-in-place, spray-in-place, and slip lining.
+The pipe repair industry has turned to trenchless repair options to reduce environmental impact and increase sustainability.
+Tech like pipe bursting, pull-in-place, spray-in-place, and slip lining each provide eco-friendly benefits over open-cut methods.
 But one stands above the others for its simplicity, efficiency, and environmentally friendly application: CIPP, or cured-in-place pipe.

 Reduced Carbon Emissions

-CIPP repair does not require heavy equipment to complete, reducing the carbon emissions for each job.
-And since repairs can be completed in less time than conventional trenching, there’s less travel to and from the worksite.
+CIPP repair does not require heavy equipment to complete, reducing the carbon emissions for each job by as much as 87% compared to conventional replacement.
+And since repairs can be completed in less time than conventional trenching, there’s less travel to and from the worksite and no need to transport backfill materials for rehab needs.

 Minimally Invasive Repairs

-Since CIPP lining minimizes the need for digging, it’s a more environmentally sustainable option for pipe repair than conventional trenching.
+CIPP lining minimizes the need for digging, making it more environmentally sustainable for pipe repair than conventional trenching.
 In many cases, there’s no need to dig at all.
 But even when digging is required, it typically takes just a small access pit to get the job done.

 Both infrastructure and ecosystems can remain pristine without sacrificing the quality of the repairs.